Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 You may notice 60 or 120 hertz flicker from certain light sources.
 The AMS website page for the part has a white paper that shows some ways to filter such noise, but often you can use a steady light source to eliminate the problem.

+I use an overhead lamp and insulated jumper wire or rod for casting shadows upon the sensor, but be careful not to short out your circuit with bare metal objects.

 Processing XY Display of Data:

 Shadows cast upon the sensor window by a narrow wire show up as dips in the plot, and light from a laser line projector, like the kind used to project a laser line to align picture frames on a wall, shows up as an upwards spike in the plot.
 Move your desklamp around over the sensor, and watch the plot's waves roll and morph like a science fiction display!